The Potential of a Photograph: A look at the influence of photo manipulation

 Photo from the Metropolitan Museum.

 How have photographs (altered or not) changed your idea of history?
 Are there particular photographs that you associate with historical events?
 To me, photographs capture the essence of an event (particularly when taken candidly and expressing great emotion).
 After reading more about photo manipulation however, I will have to think hard about associating an entire event with one or a couple of images!
 Not only do these not tell the whole story- they may not tell a true story!
-To end, I thought I would leave you with one of my favorite iconic photographs which was taken in 1967 on a March to the Pentagon by Bernie Boston.
+To end, I thought I would leave you with one of my favourite iconic photographs which was taken in 1967 on a March to the Pentagon by Bernie Boston.
 It characterizes my ideas of the 1960s peace movement and always comes to mind when I think of this decade.

 Flower Power, Bernie Boston, 1967.